bazelbuild/bazelisk/README.md

 - `BAZELISK_USER_AGENT`
 - `USE_BAZEL_VERSION`

-Please note that the actual environment variables take precedence over those in the `.bazeliskrc` file.
+Configuration variables are evaluated with precedence order.
+The preferred values are derived in order from highest to lowest precedence as follows:

+* Variables defined in the environment
+* Variables defined in the workspace root `.bazeliskrc`
+* Variables defined in the user home `.bazeliskrc`

 ## Requirements